 New to Electric Bikes?
 You're in the right place.
 This guide will introduce you to the different types of electric bikes we sell so you can find the style that is right for you.
 When you're ready to buy, check out our blog How to Choose an Electric Bike for four guiding questions to answer before purchasing your new eBike.

-One of the fastest growing categories of bicycles today is the Electric Bike - or eBikes as they are known.
-The purpose of this article is to explain what is an eBike is and answer some of the frequently asked questions that we get in stores.
+One of the fastest growing categories of bicycles today is the Electric Bike—or eBikes as they are known.
+The purpose of this article is to explain what an eBike is and to answer some of the frequently asked questions that we get in stores.

 It’s not a moped, scooter, or motorcycle.
 Rather, an eBike is a bicycle with a motor and a battery.
 It looks and operates very similar to a conventional bicycle.
 It has all the key parts of a bicycle like pedals and a chain.
 And you still get exercise riding it.
 But unlike a conventional bicycle, every eBike also has a motor, a battery, and a controller.
 The motor is activated by your pedaling and gives you a boost.

 An eBike provides a gentle assist to your pedaling.
 The assistance automatically kicks in when you’re pedaling and gently adds power to your pedal stroke.
 The amount of assistance depends on a setting that you can control on the bike.
 Most eBikes have settings such as Eco (20% boost), Sport (50% boost) and Turbo (100% boost).
 If you have your eBike in Sport mode, the motor would add a 50% boost to your pedal power.
 In other words, with the motor, you would be pedaling at 150% of whatever is your pedal power.

 The assistance is very gentle.
 Many eBike riders tell us they hardly notice the boost except that cycling has become easier and much more fun.
 The eBike simply helps to make hills seem smaller and distances seem shorter.